Arrhythmia in Children

 An arrhythmia is an abnormal heart rhythm.
-We see many children who experience a wide range of abnormal heart rhythms.
-Our doctors have the depth of expertise to offer your child the most up-to-date and appropriate options.
+We treat many children who experience a wide range of abnormal heart rhythms.
+Our pediatric cardiologists have the depth of expertise to offer your child the most up-to-date and appropriate care options.

-One treatment for arrhythmia is cardiac ablation, a nonsurgical procedure that uses heat or cold to safely destroy the heart tissue causing the arrhythmia.
+One treatment for arrhythmia in children is cardiac ablation, a nonsurgical procedure that uses heat or cold to safely destroy the heart tissue causing the arrhythmia.
 We perform ablations in our high-tech electrophysiology lab.

 An arrhythmia is an abnormal heart rhythm usually caused by an electrical "short circuit" in the heart.
 Normally, a child’s heart beats in a consistent pattern.
 With an arrhythmia, it can beat too slowly (bradycardia), too quickly (tachycardia) or irregularly.
 These abnormal rhythms can interfere with the heart’s ability to pump blood.

 Here's what parents should know about arrhythmias in children:

 - Some children with arrhythmias have no symptoms.
 Others may experience fatigue, dizziness and chest pain.